michaelforney/wl9/README.md

 for reading and writing, but you can use the `-t rfd[,wfd]` option to connect to file descriptors setup in advance.

-A lightly patched version of sigrid's [c9] library is used for as a 9p client.
+A lightly patched version of sigrid's [c9] library is used as a 9p client.

 [c9]: http://shithub.us/sigrid/c9/HEAD/info.html